Rootkitsmm-zz/CVEXX-XX/README.md

 # CVEXX-XX

-i just found Windows kernel vulnerability in win32k.sys Driver ,  i think bug is fixed in last update of windows ,i dont know related CVE.
+i just found Windows kernel vulnerability in win32k.sys Driver , the bug is fixed in last update of windows , also i dont know related CVE of the bug.

 An attacker who successfully exploited this vulnerability could run arbitrary code in kernel mode